When using Algolia, you may want to keep the best practice of separating your multiple development environments: development, staging, qa, production…

 One Application Per Environment

 This approach provides a complete isolation between the different environments.
-From Algolia’s point of view it will be different accounts (for example two different STARTER plans) that you will manage from the same dashboard.
+From Algolia’s point of view it will be different accounts (for example two different ESSENTIAL plans) that you will manage from the same dashboard.

 You can create a new application in the My Account section of the dashboard.
 Then, in the Applications tab, select Create a new application.
 You can then easily switch between your application via the top-left dropdown menu.

 Unless you are on an ENTERPRISE plan and have a dedicated cluster of servers, and eventually a Sandbox application, having multiple applications will generate an invoice per Application.
 E.g. If you have 2 applications with 2 ESSENTIAL plans, you’ll need to pay twice the monthly amount for this plan.